 An Introduction to Diagnosis and Treatment of Pelvic Floor Dysfunction

 95% of lower back pain patients have an associated pelvic floor dysfunction.
-This course helps you learn how to rule in and/or out orthopedic conditions that may encompass the pelvic floor.
-Additionally, it gives you general tips on treating different pelvic floor dysfunction using a clothed, external approach.
+This course helps you learn how to rule in or out orthopedic conditions that may encompass the pelvic floor.
+Additionally, it will give you general tips on treating different pelvic floor dysfunction using a clothed, external approach.

 What people are saying!